 - Campers in Training (CITs): entering 8th and 9th grades

 In order to keep everyone safe and healthy, we will be offering virtual tours of camp this winter.
-During live sessions, our director Ryan will be walking around camp, discussing our philosophy and facilities, and answering any questions you may have.
+During live sessions, our director Ryan will be walking around camp discussing our philosophy, facilities, and answering any questions you may have.
 Each tour will include a limited number of participants, so please register early!

-Please note that during this summer we do not foresee being able to accommodate visitors to our site.
-Our emphasis on safety means that we must limit who our campers come in contact with during the camp day to our staff only.
-These limitations do not apply to dropping off or picking up your camper(s) at any point during the camp day.
+Please note that we do not foresee being able to accommodate visitors to our site this summer.
+Our emphasis on safety means that we must limit who our campers come in contact with during the camp day to our staff and other campers only.

 Frequently Asked Questions

-We know there are lots of questions about what camp will look like, what adjustments will need to be made, etc. We will be updating this page periodically, but if you have a specific question we haven’t answered, please complete the form at the bottom of the page, and we will get back to you!
+We know there are lots of questions about what camp will look like, what adjustments will need to be made this summer, etc. We will be updating this page periodically, but if you have a specific question we haven’t answered, please complete the form at the bottom of the page, and we will get back to you!

 As for other camps, it would be hard for us to say what they are planning.
 It is important to know in California, there are no regulations governing summer camps.
 At best, there is accreditation from the American Camp Association.
-While they are working hard with the CDC to develop guidelines for summer camps that we would be required to follow as an accredited member camp, only about 20% of camps in California are accredited.
-As you are looking at other programs, please be sure they are accredited during this really important time.
+While they have developed guidelines for summer camps that we would be required to follow as an accredited member camp, only about 20% of camps in California are accredited.
+As you are looking at and comparing other programs, please be sure they are accredited during this really important time.
+Don’t assume if they are operating that they are following best practices or creating a safe environment.
+Ask questions.
+Speak to a director.
+State and County guidance is available to the public.
+Ask each camp for specifics about their plans.
 To find other accredited camps, please visit http://find.acacamps.org/

 Campers will attend 5 days/week for two or three week sessions.